Representing you and our profession in your nation and beyond – August 2025

 England

 Joe Brunwin is our UK Policy and Public Affairs Manager.
-These are the stories coming out of policy and public affairs that he wants England’s OTs to pay attention to.

 Follow @rcotpolicyuk.bsky.social on Bluesky to stay connected.